25 Correct Responses to Namaste

 For those that are older than you, use this instead of namaste.
 Namaste is not seen as very polite when you are greeting people older than you or people in authority like elders, bosses, and parents.

-READ: 20 Best Responses To ‘You Do You’
+READ: 20 Best Replies to "Glad To Connect"

 Here “Kara” means making, as in, making reverence to them.
 You can say this while doing the Añjali mudra or with one hand (preferably your right) to your heart.